GravityPDF/gravity-pdf-documentation/docs/v6/users/global-settings.md

 ![Gravity PDF Help Settings Page](https://resources.gravitypdf.com/uploads/2021/04/v6-PDF-Help-Tab.png)

 If you've got a problem or aren't sure how to accomplish a task for Gravity PDF, the Help tab will allow you to search our extensive knowledgebase direct from your admin area.
-If you can't find what you're looking for, we also include a link [to our support ticket system](https://gravitypdf.com/support/).
+If you can't find what you're looking for, [submit a new ticket via our support system](https://gravitypdf.com/support/).